The Software License Agreement – An Introduction.

 - These exceptions are often negotiated as part of the IP indemnity and remedies package, and typically no indemnity is provided with respect to any materials other than those that formally constitute software licensed under the software license agreement – and not third-party software.
 Thus, unless an indemnity is separately provided by the applicable third party, a licensee would have to fend for itself with respect to third-party IP infringement claims arising from third-party software.

-Limitation of Liability & Carve-Outs in Software License Agreements.
+Limitation of Liability & Carve-Outs in Software Licenses.

 - The software license agreement typically provides for a limitation on the licensor’s liability.
 This limitation usually comes in multiple parts.
 One part limits the type of damages recoverable from the licensor, such as consequential, incidental, indirect or punitive damages.
 Another part will limit the licensor’s aggregate liability, often to a fixed dollar figure, the amount the licensor has received from the licensee in a certain period of time or another formula.